 After my doctorate I went to work at MIT in the US as a postdoctoral fellow in their Biomedical Engineering Centre.

-I work with doctors to better understand how medical devices perform in the body, such as stents for the heart.
+About Me: I work with doctors to better understand how medical devices perform in the body, such as stents for the heart.

 I’m from Portlaoise, Co.
 Laois and I went to primary and secondary school in nearby Mountrath.

 In school my favourite subject was always Maths.
 I love that I chose engineering as a career as it means I get to use numbers to problem solve.

 My Work: I work as a researcher to help doctors to better understand how to treat patients that have heart problems.

 My lab is quite big and has over 50 people working there.
 My lab mates are medical doctors, biologists, material scientists and engineers (like me!) all working together to solve medical problems.
 I really enjoy the discussions we have, where we use our science and engineering skills to figure out how to solve problems in medicine.